munishm/bicep-workshop/Challenges/Challenge4.md

 ## Challenge

 The "ChocoFaco" leadership is happy with the progress we have made so far in this space.
-They are looking for ways where someone should be able to provide the resources with a click of a button.
+They are looking for ways where someone should be able to provide the resources to the team with a click of a button.

 You are requested to integrate the Bicep templates either with Azure DevOps pipelines or Github Actions so that the infra can be deployed using the pipelines.